Effective Date: 25th May 2018

 To the police or other relevant authorities or to complainants, if we think the personal information breaches our terms and conditions, or it is necessary to protect us or others, or that a criminal offence may have been committed, or where required by law or where requested by the police or other appropriate authorities.

 To potential buyers so far as reasonably necessary, in the case of an actual or proposed (including negotiations for a) sale or merger or business combination involving all or the relevant part of our business.

 Do we send your information outside the European Union?

 Your personal information which we collect is stored within the EU and is not transferred to any third countries except for the following.

-Your personal information may be transferred to the US by the following companies certified under the EU-US Privacy Shield Framework, which provides certain safeguards for your personal information: Google (analytics).
+Your personal information may be transferred to the US by the following companies, with certain safeguards for your personal information: Google (analytics).